joao-hs/cnv-specialvfx/README.md

 2. Run `mvn clean package`

 ### Architecture
-The javassist tool stores the metrics in a map, associated with a unique identifier for each request.
-The web server MSSWriter class is responsible for fetching this map from time to time and writing the metrics to a file (or any other output stream).
-Each fetch to this map will remove the fetched metrics from the map to preserve memory.
+The `SpecialVFXTool` is a Javassist Tool that is used to write instrumentation metrics in the Metric Storage System (MSS).
+These will be read by each `CostEstimator` to better fit the regression model.
+The `FeatureExtractor` is responsible for looking at the request parameters and extracting relevant information that may indicate the cost of the request (a priori to its execution)
+The `Supervisor` is responsible for checking the health and real-time usage of the workers.
+With this information, it will rearrange the workers in theoretical worker pools, that will be useful in the balancing algorithm.